oddbird/oddleventy/content/learn/courses/anchor-positioning.md

 {% endcall %}

-{% call layout.block(
-  name='full',
-  attrs={'class': 'has-angles'}
-) %}

-{% call layout.grid(
-  name='narrow-columns',
-  attrs={'style': '--column: wide'}
-) %}

-{% call layout.block('column') %}

 ## This Email Course Teaches

-You learn about anchor positioning, scoping your anchors, handling overflow, anchoring with the Shadow DOM, positioning popovers, using Dev Tools to troubleshoot anchors, pseudo elements that can be anchors, and new possibilities for innovative layouts.
+You will learn about anchor positioning, scoping your anchors, handling overflow, anchoring with the Shadow DOM, positioning popovers, using Dev Tools to troubleshoot anchors, pseudo elements that can be anchors, and new possibilities for innovative layouts.

-{% endcall %}
-{% endcall %}

-{% endcall %}

 ## About James